 Leo now spends his time between Canada and Liberia.
 His current project is the Liberian Learning Center, a state-of-the-art multipurpose facility which will house the country’s first public library since 1989 when the war started, a community innovation center and the development of a young professional network for collective impact.
 “It’s been quite a journey.”

 Who We Are

 Based in Hamilton, Empowerment Squared is a Canadian charity that works with youth and communities to effect sustainable change through education, social development, and lifelong learning opportunities.
-We aim to empower less privileged communities through academic mentoring for youth and young adults, digital literacy, leadership development, and supervised access to sports and recreation opportunities.
+We aim to empower less privileged communities through academic mentoring for youth and young adults, information literacy, leadership development, and supervised access to sports and recreation opportunities.

-Led by dedicated staff, volunteers, and a committed board of directors, empowerment Squared has supported over a thousand diverse youth and families including newcomers and marginalized communities.
+Led by dedicated staff, volunteers, and a committed Board of Directors, Empowerment Squared has supported over a thousand diverse youth and families including newcomers and marginalized communities.
 We are proud to work with community partners like the Hamilton Community Foundation, Immigrant Working Centre, McMaster University, Industry Education Council, and others.